Guide to hiring employees in Malaysia

 Attracting Malaysian talent

-As competition increases and becomes more globalised, companies must compete for talent by offering more than just a high salary.
+As competition increases and becomes more globalised, companies must compete for local talent by offering more than just a high salary.
 According to Digital News Asia, eight out of 10 employees in Malaysia want to continue working from home while 89% of employees feel training and development are necessary to helping them stay relevant in an evolving job market.
 To confront this new wave of employee expectations, hiring managers must find ways to push the boundaries to meet candidates' expectations.

 Here are some of the ways businesses can attract top talent in Malaysia: